 Saborea is Puerto Rico's premier food festival which happens in May.
 This culinary extravaganza brings together the island's top chefs and famous international culinary personalities.
 You'll experience both Caribbean and worldwide flavors presented by more than 30 restaurants.
 In addition to the amazing food selections, you can try many different rums, wines, beers, and distilled spirits.

-Saborea takes place over a weekend, and although it's the most expensive food festival in Puerto Rico ($75 and up for tasting events; $300 for a weekend pass), it's also by far the largest, glitziest, and most anticipated culinary event of the year.
+Saborea takes place over a weekend, and although it's the most expensive food festival in Puerto Rico, it's also by far the largest, glitziest, and most anticipated culinary event of the year.

 SoFo Culinary Festival is a popular (and free) event named after South Fortaleza, a street and section of Old San Juan that's home to terrific restaurants.
 Twice a year, usually in August and December, the streets close for this restaurant crawl and SoFo takes over the neighborhood for four days.
 The event also features live entertainment by local musicians.